Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Our Algorithm and Main Results

 holds for all $\theta \in \Theta$. \end{theorem}

 \begin{remark} Theorem \ref{thm: uniform bound} requires the total sample size $N \gtrsim d^2$ (ignoring the logarithmic factors), which is due to our sub-exponential assumption of local Lipschitz parameter $h(X,\theta)/\norm{\theta-\theta^*}$.
-This sample size requirement $N \gtrsim d^2$ is inevitable as can be seen from the linear regression example.
+This sample size requirement $N \gtrsim d^2$ is inevitable as can be seen from the linear regression example. (cf. \prettyref{rmk:tight_upper_bound}).
 If instead $h(X,\theta)/\norm{\theta-\theta^*}$ is assumed to be sub-Gaussian, then $N \gtrsim d$ suffices. \end{remark}

+\begin{remark} The robust gradient estimation has also been studied in two concurrent papers~\cite{diakonikolas2018sever,prasad2018robust} for $m=N.$ Under an $\epsilon$-contamination model with $\epsilon=q/N$, \cite[Lemma 1]{prasad2018robust} proves a \emph{point-wise} approximation bound to $\nabla F(\theta)$ for a given $\theta$, which scales as $\sqrt{q/N} + (d/N)^{3/8} + q^{1/4} \sqrt{d/N}$ up to logarithmic factors.
+In contrast, a uniform approximation bound similar to ours is proved in \cite[Prop B.5]{diakonikolas2018sever}.
+However, their bound only holds under the stringent condition $q \gg d^2 (L')^2$, where $L'$ is the Lipschitz continuity parameter of the sample gradient function given in \prettyref{ass:bounded_hessian}.
+Note that $L'$ may scale polynomially in $N, d$.
+For instance, in the standard linear regression model, $L'=\Omega(d)$ (See \prettyref{lmm:least-squares}).
+In fact, \cite[Prop B.5]{diakonikolas2018sever} assumes that $\norm{\nabla f(X, \theta) - \nabla F(\theta)}$ is bounded by $L'$ and hence the proof follows from a straightforward application of Hoeffding's inequality plus an $\epsilon$-net argument.

+In contrast, with Assumption \ref{ass:gradient_sub_exp}, we obtain a tighter uniform approximation bound via the new matrix concentration inequality given in Theorem \ref{thm:sub_exp_matrix}. \end{remark}